-Round to the nearest dollar and do not use commas or decimal points.
+Round to the nearest dollar.
+Don’t use commas or decimal points.

-Investments include real estate (do not include the home in which your parents live), trust funds, UGMA and UTMA accounts, money market funds, mutual funds, certificates of deposit, stocks, stock options, bonds, other securities, installment and land sale contracts (including mortgages held), commodities, etc.
+Investments include real estate (don’t include the home in which your parents live), trust funds, Uniform Gifts to Minors Act (UGMA) and Uniform Transfer to Minors Act (UTMA) accounts, money market funds, mutual funds, certificates of deposit, stocks, stock options, bonds, other securities, installment and land sale contracts (including mortgages held), commodities, etc.